qupath/qupath-docs/docs/tutorials/density_maps.md

 :::{warning}
 Like most commands in QuPath, Density Maps are currently calculated only in 2D.
-And, like many other commands, you should create Density Maps within a {ref}`project <Projects>` if you want to reuse them later.
+And, like many other commands, you should create Density Maps within a {ref}`project <docs/tutorials/projects:Projects>` if you want to reuse them later.
 :::

 ## Getting started with density maps